entropicalabs/openqaoa-website/docs/parametrization/parametrization.md

 # Parametrization and Initialization

-We currently offer 7 different parametrizations for QAOA, which can be found in the `openqaoa.qaoa_parameters` module.
+We currently offer 7 different parametrizations for QAOA, which can be found in the `src.openqaoa-core.qaoa_components.variational_parameters` module.
 They fall broadly into three categories:

 * The `Standard` classes are parametrizations that have the $\gamma$ 's and $\beta$ 's as free parameters, as defined in the seminal paper by Farhi et al. [1].
 * The `Fourier` classes have the discrete cosine and sine transforms of the $\gamma$'s respective $\beta$'s as free parameters, as proposed by Zhou et al. [2].